Office 365 ATP Safe Attachments

 Example 2: File in SharePoint Online Suppose that Jean received a file and uploaded it into a library in SharePoint Online.
 Jean shares the link to the file with the rest of the team, not knowing that the file is actually malicious.
 Fortunately, ATP for SharePoint, OneDrive, and Microsoft Teams detects the malicious file and blocks it.
 A few days later, Chris goes to open the document.
 Although Chris can see the file is there, Chris cannot open or share it, which prevents Chris's computer and others from the malicious file.

 ATP Safe Attachments policies can be applied to specific people or groups in your organization, or to your entire domain.
+In addition, ATP Safe Attachments policies can be configured to use placeholder attachments while actual attachments are being scanned.
 To learn more, see Set up ATP Safe Attachments policies in Office 365.

 How to get ATP Safe Attachments